 DxO PureRAW lets you define the optical corrections you want to apply to your images.
 Choose all of them to take full advantage of DxO Labs’ technologies, or just some of them if you want to entrust these corrections to your usual software.
 Each correction can be activated or deactivated by clicking on the corresponding switch:

-- Vignetting: compensates for a darker edge to the frame.
+- Vignetting: compensates for the loss of luminosity on the edges of the frame.

 - Chromatic Aberration: removes color fringing found on high contrast contours.